v12technology/fluxtion-examples/imperative-helloworld/README.md

 - Create user classes with business logic
 - Annotate callback methods
    - **@OnEventHandler** annotation declares the [entry point](src/main/java/com/fluxtion/example/imperative/helloworld/Event_A_Handler.java) of an execution path, triggered by an external event.
-   - **@OnTrigger** annotated methods indicate call back methods to be invoked if a parent propagates a change.
+   - **@OnTrigger** annotated [methods](src/main/java/com/fluxtion/example/imperative/helloworld/DataSumCalculator.java) indicate call back methods to be invoked if a parent propagates a change.
-   - The return flag from the DataAddition [@OnTrigger](src/main/java/com/fluxtion/example/imperative/helloworld/DataSumCalculator.java) method, calculate, indicates if the event should be propagated.
-In this case the event is only propagated if the sum > 100
+     The return boolean flag from a trigger method indicates if event notification should be propagated.
 - Add the user classes to a [fluxtion builder](src/main/java/com/fluxtion/example/imperative/helloworld/AotBuilder.java)
 - Add the Fluxtion maven plugin to your build [pom.xml](pom.xml), the event processor will be generated ahead of time (AOT)
 - Instantiate the generated event processor and call init